AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

    If the product has the `eco_friendly` attribute set to **Yes**, you should see the text "Eco Friendly" on the page.
 Try switching to different products to see the behavior change.

-1. Next open up the AEM `error.log` to see the log statements we added.
-The `error.log` is located at `<AEM SDK Install Location>/crx-quickstart/logs/error.log`.
+1. Next open up the AEM `error.log` to see the added log statements.
+The `error.log` is at `<AEM SDK Install Location>/crx-quickstart/logs/error.log`.

-   Search the AEM logs to see the log statements added in the Sling Model:
+   Search the AEM logs to see the added log statements in the Sling Model:

    ```plain
    2020-08-28 12:57:03.114 INFO [com.venia.core.models.commerce.MyProductTeaserImpl] *** Product is Eco Friendly**